n3dst4/gumshoe-fvtt/README.md

 # Investigator System for Foundry VTT (GUMSHOE Compatible)

-A Foundry VTT system for managing characters that are compatible with GUMSHOE-based games.
+A Foundry VTT system for managing characters compatible with GUMSHOE-based games.
 Rules relating to anything outside of the character sheet are not included, so you'll need to own a compatible game in order to play.

 <a
   target="_new"